Out of Many Scattered Things: Lady Stardust

 “No,” Lightcap replies, “probably not.”
 But she swings her door wide and he steps over the threshold.

 She pours him a glass.
-“Ten days.
-I’m not drinking it.
-I’m smelling it while it slowly migrates inside me.
-It also wasn’t ‘brain surgery’; they just drilled an extra hole in my skull to drain off some accumulating blood.
+“I’m not drinking it; I’m smelling it while it slowly migrates inside me.
+And it wasn’t ‘brain surgery.’
+They just drilled an extra hole in my skull to drain off accumulating blood.
 There’s a difference.”

-“But you already know,” Lightcap murmurs.
+“But you already know.”

 “So long as you’re not planning to seduce me, you can stay,” Lightcap says dryly.
-“I’m not in the mood to let anyone down gently and I’d rather not crush your soul like an empty can of diet coke.”
+“I’m not in the mood to let anyone down gently and I’d rather not crush your hopes like an empty can of diet coke.”

 “What?” he demands.

-“So number one,” Serge says, letting the paper fold itself closed.
-“I’m not quite who I thought I was.
+Unfazed, Serge says, “Cool.
+So number one, I’m not who I thought I was.
 Or, maybe, you saw me as someone I didn’t want to be.”

-“I’m not sure I know what you mean,” Lightcap says.
+“Not sure I know what you mean,” Lightcap says.

-“That shit is real,” Serge says, inexplicably.
-“People calling you ‘pretty’ all the time, giving you shit for your shoes, fucking cramps, getting called a bitch behind your back, to your face, that dick who grabbed your ass on the first night of your Departmental retreat when you were in college, can you believe that guy?
-The things that even Schoenfeld said to you that he wouldn’t have said if you were a man, fucking tights—”
+“That shit is real.
+People calling you pretty all the time, the constant shit about your shoes, fucking cramps, getting called a bitch behind your back, to your face, that dick who grabbed your ass on the first night of your departmental retreat when you were in college, the things that even Schoenfeld said to you, and don’t get me started on tights—”

-“And I was just the most recent part of some giant, mediocre pattern.”
+“I was just the most recent part of some giant, mediocre pattern.”

-Yes,” Serge insists.
-“The way you saw me, the things I said—that image wasn’t how I saw myself.
+“Yes,” Serge insists.
+“The way you saw me, the things I said—it wasn’t how I saw myself.
 Not how I wanted to be seen.
 Not how I wanted to be.
-I actually don’t want to be the guy who talks about how hot you look kneeling in stilettoes.
+I actually don’t want to be the guy who talks about how hot you look kneeling in stilettos.
 That guy is a self-absorbed dick.”

 “Less a self-absorbed dick than an insulated dick?”
 Lightcap offers kindly.